-The Access Grid provides high-quality audio and real-time video, allowing groups at multiple sites to interact simultaneously, sharing both data and information.
+The Access Grid was a technology which provided high-quality audio and real-time video, allowing groups at multiple sites to interact simultaneously, sharing both data and information.

-Access Grid is the network of Access Grid Nodes that support group-to-group interactive communication across high-speed networks over the internet.
+Access Grid was the network of Access Grid Nodes that supported group-to-group interactive communication across high-speed networks over the internet.

-KAREN is the high-speed network used to facilitate these communication technologies in New Zealand and overseas.
+KAREN was the high-speed network used to facilitate these communication technologies in New Zealand and overseas.

-An Access Grid Node is a room and communication system set up for collaborative communication with other Access Grid Nodes around the world.
-The Access Grid will support large-scale distributed meetings, collaborative work sessions, seminars, lectures, tutorials, and training.
+An Access Grid Node was a room and communication system set up for collaborative communication with other Access Grid Nodes around the world.
+The Access Grid supported large-scale distributed meetings, collaborative work sessions, seminars, lectures, tutorials, and training.